shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

         loan.collateral = CollateralData(_collateralAddress, _collateralAmount, _collateralPriceInETH, _ltv, CollateralStatus.WAITING);

 ```
-// later this will be filled when borrower accepts the loan
+Later this will be filled when borrower accepts the loan.

-Creating our functions used
+functions used:

-transferFundsToLoan – to transfer funds to loan address after loan is sanctioned
+- transferFundsToLoan – to transfer funds to loan address after loan is sanctioned
-toString – converts the address into a string to which loan is being sent
+- toString – converts the address into a string to which loan is being sent
-transferCollateralToLoan – transfers the collateral after the loan request is created
+- transferCollateralToLoan – transfers the collateral after the loan request is created
 change CollateralAddress to String

 ```